pavitranew/session-6b/README.md

 }
 ```

-Note: only use keyframes for more complex animation effects:
+Note: use keyframes for more complex animation effects:

 ```
 @keyframes disappear {